-So, who makes sure the real estate is worth the purchase price?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the value of the property is in line with the amount being paid?
+This is where you meet the appraiser.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Uphold Appraisal Team, LLC will ensure, you as an interested party, are informed.

 Valuation Using the Income Approach